Americas: Settlement

 The first inhabitants migrated into the Americas from Asia.
 Habitation sites are known in Alaska and Yukon from at least 20,000 years ago, with suggested ages of up to 40,000 years.
 Beyond that, the specifics of the Paleo-Indian migration to and throughout the Americas, including the dates and routes traveled, are subject to ongoing research and discussion.
-Widespread habitation of the Americas occurred during the late glacial maximum, from 16,000 to 13,000 years ago.
+Widespread habitation of the Americas occurred after the Late Glacial Maximum, from 16,000 to 13,000 years ago.

 The traditional theory has been that these early migrants moved into the Beringia land bridge between eastern Siberia and present-day Alaska around 40,000–17,000 years ago, when sea levels were significantly lowered during the Quaternary glaciation.
 These people are believed to have followed herds of now-extinct pleistocene megafauna along ice-free corridors that stretched between the Laurentide and Cordilleran ice sheets.
 Another route proposed is that, either on foot or using primitive boats, they migrated down the Pacific coast to South America.
 Evidence of the latter would since have been covered by a sea level rise of hundreds of meters following the last ice age.
 Both routes may have been taken, although the genetic evidences suggests a single founding population.
-The micro-satellite diversity and distributions specific to South American Indigenous people indicates that certain populations have been isolated since the initial colonization of the region.
+The micro-satellite diversity and distributions specific to South American Indigenous peoples indicates that certain populations have been isolated since the initial colonization of the region.